Assignment A0. Assert statement

 It is for you to do as soon as you get Eclipse working and you have been to recitation 01.
 Purpose of A0: Get you to use Eclipse and learn about the Java assert statement.

 For those of you who are interested, we also have ppt slides with notes (as a pdf) written by Sir Tony Hoare on using assert statements --in many programming languages.
 Tony is one of the significant people in CS, and if you continue with CS courses, you wiill see his name often and read some of his papers dealing with languages, concurrency, and programming.
-He is Professor Emeritus at Oxford and just retired as principal researcher for Microsoft.
+He is Professor Emeritus at Oxford and a Principal Researcher for Microsoft.
 He is the author of Quicksort (which you will see later in 2110) and the creator of Hoare Logic for verifying program correctness.

 Here, he gives practical hints on using assert statements.
 Read especially the notes on pages 14-15 about preconditions and postconditions.